JustinLamMSFT/microsoft/windows-365/faq.md

 - ### Where is Windows 365 available?

-    Windows 365 is available worldwide except for China and Embargo Countries (Cuba, Iran, Democratic People's Republic of Korea, Sudan, and Syria).
+    Windows 365 is available worldwide except for China and embargo countries (Cuba, Iran, Democratic People's Republic of Korea, Sudan, and Syria).
 Windows 365 Government is available in the United States only.
 Network performance and latency will affect user experience and are dependent on proximity to an Azure region.
 [See a list of supported Azure regions.](https://go.microsoft.com/fwlink/p/?linkid=2166922)

 - ### Will Microsoft Teams work with Cloud PCs?

     Microsoft provides system images in the gallery that include Teams optimizations and installed Microsoft 365 apps.
-For custom system images, endpoint analytics checks and deploys the required Teams optimizations (if needed) to maximize the user experience.
+For custom system images, endpoint analytics check and deploy the required Teams optimizations (if needed) to maximize the user experience.

 - ### Is Windows 365 available to individuals or only to businesses?

     Windows 365 is intended to provide value for businesses of all sizes—from enterprises that employ thousands to a small business of one.
 Individuals can go to [the Windows 365 home page](https://www.microsoft.com/en-us/windows-365) to purchase a subscription using a credit card or similar payment method.

-    Windows 365 Government is for United States Defense, Federal, State, Local, and Tribal agencies and the government contractors that support them.
+    Windows 365 Government is for United States defense, federal, state, local, and tribal agencies and the government contractors that support them.
 (Note: Windows 365 Government is available in the United States only.)

 - ### Can Microsoft access my data since it's hosted with them?

-    We hold a very high standard for privacy and believe that privacy is a fundamental human right, which serves as the foundation for how we address privacy in our products.
+    We hold a very high standard for privacy and believe that it is a fundamental human right, which serves as the foundation for how we address privacy in our products.
 Another core principle we hold is that our customers are in control of their data.
 This isn’t simply something we say in our corporate privacy statement.
 It’s something all our teams live by.
 In our agreements, Microsoft states that we can do only two things with customer content: provide services requested by the customer and comply with legal obligations.
 No other access or use of a customer’s content is permitted.
 Microsoft uses diagnostic data to keep Windows 365 (and Microsoft 365) secure and up to date; detect, diagnose, and fix problems; and make product improvements.
 However, this diagnostic data doesn’t include the user's name or email address or the content of their apps and files.

 .heading-bg-color-layout-container-uid0346{ background-color: !important; }